IBM/reactive-code-workshop/README.md

 These diagrams are used to represent an `Observable` and how data is changed by operations on it.
 Try to read them from left to right (as a time series), with items from the top line being munged/mangled/transformed on their way to the subscriber via the bottom line.

 In the case above, the top line is the sequence of items emitted by the original `Observable` (a finite number, as it happens).
-A `flip` operation is being performed on the items emitted by the `Observable`, such that the subscriber will see only the items (shapes in our case) as they are oriented on the bottom line.
+A `flip` operation is being performed on the items emitted by the `Observable`, such that the subscriber will see the items (shapes in our case) in the orientation shown on the bottom line.

 ## Excercises!!